Vietnam Triple Deuce Directors

 Life Member - NRA

-Was drafted in October 1965 from Los Angeles, CA. Basic training was taken at Ft Polk, LA and AIT training at Ft.
+Elpidio “Skip” Fahel was drafted in October 1965 from Los Angeles, CA. Basic training was taken at Ft Polk, LA and AIT training at Ft.
 Jackson, S.C.
 Attended Infantry O.C.S. at Ft.
 Benning, GA and received commission in Sep 1966.
-Stationed at Ft Rucker, Al and Ft Benning before leaving for Vietnam in April 1967.
+Stationed at Ft.
+Rucker, Al and Ft.
+Benning before leaving for Vietnam in April 1967.

 Served with Company B, 2/22 as a platoon leader of the 3rd platoon from April to December 67, and then back in the rear as the Company XO, and took over the command of the company with CPT Mitchell was wounded.

-Spend 16 months on Omaha NB as the Senior Army Advisor to the Army Reserve in Nebraska and South Dakota.
+Spent 16 months in Omaha NB as the Senior Army Advisor to the Army Reserve in Nebraska and South Dakota.

 Returned to Vietnam in Sept 1969 and served with the 3rd Battalion, 1st Infantry, 11th Brigade, Americal Division.
 I had command of B Company for 6 months, and then returned to the battalion rear and served as the battalion S4 and Headquarters Company Commander.

-I am a founding member of the American Society of Ophthalmic Administrators, Past President, and on the Board of Directors.
-A member of the National Committee for the Certification of Ophthalmic Executives which developed the certification programs for Ophthalmic administrators, and on the National Board for the Certification of Ophthalmic Executives which now oversees the certification program.
+I am a founding member of the American Society of Ophthalmic Administrators, Past President (First President), and on the Board of Directors.
+A member of the National Committee for the Certification of Ophthalmic Executives, which developed the certification, programs for Ophthalmic administrators, and on the National Board for the Certification of Ophthalmic Executives which now oversees the certification program.

-Karen, my wife of 21 years and I live in Sarasota, FL.
+In 2007, Karen, my wife of over 35 years relocated back to Humble, TX.
 I have one daughter Candy (who was born while I was serving with the 2/22.
 I was on an ambush patrol south of Soui Da when I was notified at 0215hrs.
-Candy was 7 months old when I first saw her) lives with her family in Kansas City.
-She has one son, Derek, 10 years old.
-Two stepdaughters, Missy, whole graduated from Kansas University, and lives in Kansas City, and Heather, who graduated from the University of North Texas and lives in Houston.
+Candy was 7 months old when I first saw her), Candy passed away in July 2004 after a yearlong battle with cancer.
+She had one son, Derek.
+I have two stepdaughters, Missy, who graduated from Kansas University, and lives in Lenexa, and Heather, who graduated from the University of North Texas and lives in Kingwood, TX.

 David Edward Milewski